ColumPaget/boinc_mgr.lua/README.md

 ```

-The user, email, pass and gui-key can be set within the program itself, so that they don't need to be passed on the command-line every time.
+Assuming you've used the same user, email and pass for all projects, the user, email, and pass can be set within the program itself, so that they don't need to be passed on the command-line every time.
 The gui-key can be saved on a per-host basis by using the "-save" option.
 This will save the key for the current host in "~/.boinc/keys.txt", allowing multiple hosts to be accessed without needing to pass in the key.

 Hosts that are accessed via SSH must be configured in the ~/.ssh/config file with an ssh key.